jetstream-cloud/js2docs/docs/ui/cacao/overview.md

 # Everything you wanted to know about Cacao to do more research in Jetstream2
 ![cacao logo](images/cacao-logo.png){ width=128px }

-!!! note "INFO::Cacao is considered BETA at this time"
+!!! note "INFO::Cacao is considered Alpha at this time"

-     Cacao is still considered in BETA at this time and is not officially supported yet on Jetstream2</br>
+     Cacao is still considered in Alpha at this time</br>

 ## Intro to Cacao
 <div class="cacao-overview"></div>